-The Public Affairs Section explains and advocates American policy to the Cameroonian community, acts as a focal point for media and cultural relations, and advises the US Mission to Cameroon on the issues of public diplomacy.
-The Public Affairs Section works closely with other sections of the American Embassy and with Cameroonian institutions to strengthen the bilateral relationship between the United States and Cameroon.
+The Public Affairs Section explains and promotes American policy to the Cameroonian public, acts as a focal point for media and cultural relations, and advises the other members of the Embassy on issues related to communication and public diplomacy.
+The Public Affairs Section works closely with other sections of the Embassy and with Cameroonian institutions to strengthen bilateral ties between the United States and Cameroon.

 Our programs and services:

 - American Center

 - Cultural & Educational Exchange Programs

 - Educational Advising (Study in the United States)